August 9, 2024 report

 To give the robot the ability to play the game, which requires a very high degree of responsiveness, dexterity and thought, they used a two-tiered approach.
 The first tier involved executing table tennis moves, while the second was focused on strategy.

-Its combined multiple skill level controllers to handle each of the types of moves needed to return a ping-pong ball correctly.
+Its brain architecture combined multiple skill level controllers to handle each of the types of moves needed to return a ping-pong ball correctly.
 Each was trained using AI routines that learned by watching physics simulations and humans playing the game—an approach that allowed the use of a relatively small data set.
 They also used an iterative process to refine the robot's skills.

 Once the robot was tested virtually and deemed ready to play humans, the researchers conducted 29 matches involving humans with highly variable skill sets.
 The robot could easily beat all the beginner-level humans but none of those with a high level of skill.
 It won just over half of its matches against intermediate players.